Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses

-In \citep{modeng} the authors show that there is a one-to-one correspondence between a genome and its natural vector.
-The same is true for k-mer counts with values of $k = l$.
-That is, for a genome of length $l$, there is exactly one k-mer with $k=l$ in the collection of $4^k$ different k-mers that has a non-zero count.
-The generalized vector maintains the one to one correspondance given a large enough number of centralized moments.
-Alternatively, one may fix $k \geq 1$ but let $j=max \{n_A,n_C,n_G,n_T \}$ which guarantees one-to-one correspondence too.
-In practice, we suggest $k \leq 5$ and $j \leq 4$.
+In \cite{modeng} the authors show that there is a one-to-one correspondence between a genome and its natural vector.
+The same is true for k-mers with $k = n$.
+That is, for a genome of length $n$ and a k-mer vector with $k=n$, there is exactly one k-mer in the $4^k$ length vector that is non-zero.
+The generalized vector maintains the one-to-one correspondance given that one may fix $k \geq 1$ and let $j=\max\{n_{u_1}, \ldots, n_{u_{4^k}}\}$ which guarantees one-to-one correspondence.
+In practice, we use $k \leq 5$ and $j \leq 4$.